Research Interests

 In our latest article, we study Jupiter's interior structure and introduce a new general-purpose Quadratic Monte Carlo (QMC) technique that is much more efficient in confining fitness landscapes than the popular affine invariant MCMC method that relies on linear stretch moves.
 We compare how long it takes the ensembles of walkers in both methods to travel to the most relevant parameter region.
 Once there, we compare the autocorrelation time and error bars of the two methods.
 For a ring potential and the 2d Rosenbrock function, we find that our quadratic Monte Carlo technique is significantly more efficient.
 This suggests a lot of computer time and thus electrical energy can be saved.

-Here we provide our open QMC source code, installation instructions and three example applications/implementations.
+Here we provide our open QMC source code, installation instructions and three example applications and implementations.

 My illustration of moon Chrysalis being dirupted by Saturn's gravity.